-There are so many outstanding Christmas markets in the city that it’s hard to know where to start.
-From the historic center to neighborhoods on the outskirts, each market offers something worth seeing.
+There are so many outstanding markets, in fact, that it’s hard to know where to start.
+From the historic center to neighborhoods on the outskirts, each one offers something worth seeing.

 Unlike some big cities like Prague where markets are similar across locations, the ones in Vienna can differ significantly, which is a treat for market lovers and shoppers.
 We have visited each of the ones listed here, highlighting what sets them apart so you can determine which ones best fit your interests and itinerary.